birobirobiro/awesome-shadcn-ui/.github/pull_request_template.md

 ---
-name: feat: Add new awesome thing
+name: "feat: Add new awesome thing"

-about: Add a new awesome thing related to shadcn/ui
+about: "Add a new awesome thing related to shadcn/ui"
+labels:

-labels: feature
+  - feature
 ---

 ## Describe the awesome thing you want to add